Beyond the Beaches: The History that Made Hilo

 Hilo began around 1100 AD when its first habitants came from Polynesia.
-It is thought that the majority of the first residents lived along the Wailuku and Wailoa rivers—many ancient civilizations lived near prominent bodies of water due to its natural role as a lifesource.
+The majority of the first residents lived along the Wailuku and Wailoa rivers—many ancient civilizations lived near prominent bodies of water due to its natural role as a life source.
 Here they began fishing and agricultural communities.

-Most of the knowledge we have today about ancient Hawaii comes from oral history as there isn’t much archaeological evidence of the area at this time, and it’s from this oral history that we know the name Hilo is said to mean “to twist.”
+Most of the knowledge we have today about ancient Hawaii comes from oral history as there isn’t much archaeological evidence, and it’s from this oral history we know the name Hilo means “to twist.”

-By the late 1800s, sugar plantations had taken over as a main source of revenue for Hilo.
+By the late 1800s, sugar plantations were the main source of revenue for Hilo.
 The Hilo Sugar Mill produced 3,500 tons of sugar annually at this time, and the business brought workers all the way from China, Japan, Philippines, Korea, and Portugal to work on sugarcane plantations.

-The Chinese immigrants themselves are credited as being the first in Hawaii to refine sugar, and they were the first force to work on the plantations.
+The Chinese immigrants were the first in Hawaii to refine sugar, and the first force to work on the plantations.
 The workday was exhausting, and all workers were bound by 3- to 5-year contracts.

-Despite this precautionary measure, another tsunami hit on May 22, 1960 that claimed 61 lives.
-This is allegedly in large part due to people ignoring warning sirens.
+Despite this precautionary measure, another tsunami hit on May 22, 1960, which claimed 61 lives.
+This was allegedly in large part due to people ignoring warning sirens.
 Many of the low-lying bayfront areas that were newly empty but had previously been occupied were turned into parks or memorials.

-The population and tourism have grown in Hilo since the 1900s and these potential setbacks.
-At 275 days or more of average rain per year, Hilo isn’t the most popular tourist spot in comparison to other Hawaiian islands, but their population and tourist-draw continue to grow.
-Hilo today supports a thriving orchid industry, and its exports include papayas, anthuriums, macadamia nuts, and cattle as well.
+The population and tourism have grown in Hilo since the 1900s.
+At 275 days or more of average rain per year, Hilo isn’t the most popular tourist spot in comparison to other Hawaiian islands, but its population and tourist-draw continue to grow.
+Hilo today supports a thriving orchid industry, and its exports include papayas, anthuriums, macadamia nuts, and cattle.

 The Hilo of today is made by the interesting and at times destructive history that has crafted it into a beautiful, cultural hub for the island.